aerofs/javascript/README.md

 *A mostly reasonable approach to JavaScript.
 Based on [Airbnb's style guide](https://github.com/airbnb/javascript/tree/master/es5).*

 This guide is for the ES5 spec, since much of our code has to support pre-11 Internet Explorer browsers.
-If the project you are working on does not have that limitation, [check out the ES6 style guide](es6/).
+If the project you are working on does not have that limitation, [check out the ES6 style guide](es6/) after you read this for ES6-specific recommendations.

 ## Table of Contents